What is cavity wall Insulation?

 Can you get free cavity wall insulation?

 There are a number of cavity wall insulation grants available that can cover either the total or partial cost of the fitting.
-The main ones are the Energy Company Obligation (ECO) grant, and the Green Homes Grant voucher scheme.
+The main one being the Energy Company Obligation (ECO) grant.

 What are ECO Grants?